urbit/docs/hoon/guides/tudumvc/earth-to-mars-comms.md

 This is _definitely_ the hardest lesson so far and we don't explain every single change, especially on the JavaScript side - if you're not familiar with React.js at all, this lesson may be difficult.
 Just remember, there are a lot of resources available online that describe how React.js works.

-## Learning Checklist
+## Learning Checklist {#learning-checklist}
 * How to use airlock to `subscribe` an Earth web app on a path to Urbit data.
 * How to parse JSON data effectively in hoon.

-## Goals
+## Goals {#goals}
 * Upgrade your Earth app to send poke data for all actions.
 * Parse incoming poke data into a structure your %gall agent can understand.
 * Subscribe your Earth app to Urbit data for all data changes.
 * Make your %gall agent send updated state information to the Earth web.
 * Minify your Earth app and host it from your Urbit.

-## Prerequisites
+## Prerequisites {#prerequisites}
 * Your Earth web app as modified in [the Updating the Agent part of this guide](./updating-the-agent.md).
     * A copy of the modified Earth web app can be found in [src-lesson5](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson5/todomvc-start).
 * **NOTE:** We've included a copy of all the files you need for this lesson _in their completed form_ in the folder [src-lesson5](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson5), but you should try doing this on your own instead of just copying our files in.

-## The Lesson
+## The Lesson {#the-lesson}
-We'll start by adding airlock `poke` actions for some of the functional feature in our TodoMVC app.
+We'll start by adding airlock `poke` functions for some of the functional feature in our TodoMVC app.
 Then, we'll take a look at the JSON that we receive and figure out how to parse that.
 We'll need to add Urbit subscriptions and data passing on paths, using cards to give the Earth web app a state again after our initial breaking changes and then, finally, we can implement the rest of the functional features.

 Begin by launching your Fake Ship and starting the TodoMVC app using `yarn run dev`.